 Undiagnosed Bone Fractures

-- You weren't referred to an orthopaedic specialist
+- You were not referred to an orthopaedic specialist for your fracture

-- You have had to have further surgery on a bone that has healed in the wrong position
+- You have had to have further surgery on a bone that has healed incorrectly because of misdiagnosis of fracture

 What are the symptoms of a missed fracture?

 When you are suffering from a missed fracture or a misdiagnosed fracture, the main symptom you will experience is severe pain.
 The pain could cause you to feel nauseous or lightheaded and may get more intense when you move the injured area.
 Other symptoms you may experience with a missed fracture include:

 Fractures are a highly common injury, with roughly 536,000 people suffering from a new fracture every year.
 A doctor should identify a fracture by examining the injured area and taking an X-ray.
 If the X-ray is not administered thoroughly or adequately checked, then this can lead to a missed fracture.
 The most common reasons for a missed fracture include:

 - No X-ray taken: In some cases, a GP or medical professionals may not get an X-ray of the injury, which means if there is a fracture, it will go undetected.

 - Symptoms not common with fractures: It is possible for misdiagnosis of fracture to occur if the symptoms presented and the description of the accident does not suggest to the doctor that a fracture has happened.

 - X-ray taken incorrectly: It is essential for X rays to be taken at the correct angle in order for a fracture to be detected.
 A missed fracture can happen if the doctor can’t see it in the X-ray.